 It is a great alternative to boring shopping activities; this Reward Program allows customers to play company-related online games to avail themselves of reward points for future use.
 It is a fun-inducing activity for customers.

-Example: Starbucks' gamification program is one of the popular ones in the market where they allow customers to play fun games on their mobile app and earn the points to move forward with the purchases.
+Example: Starbucks' gamification program is one of the popular ones in the market where they allow customers to play fun games on their mobile app and earn points to move forward with their purchases.

 Drawbacks: I) Some gamification plans can have a license charge.
 II) If Gamification is not applied properly, it can affect the reward program’s objective.